+Educational Leadership Major

-Master of Education in Educational Leadership Accelerated School Leadership Program (Includes Principal Certification)
+Accelerated School Leadership Program (Includes Principal Certification)

 This master's degree in educational leadership is designed to prepare educators for leadership positions in early childhood through grade 12 schools, including public, charter, private, secular and religious schools.
-Through study and research in the areas of organizational leadership, academic leadership and teacher effectiveness, graduates of the program will be well prepared to develop and support effective teachers; select and implement effective curricula and instructional programs; and identify, implement and sustain effective organizational practices.
+Through study and research in the areas of organizational leadership, academic leadership and teacher effectiveness, graduates of the program will be well prepared to develop and support effective teachers; to select and implement effective curricula and instructional programs; and to identify, implement and sustain effective organizational practices.
 The M.Ed. in educational leadership curriculum is designed in accordance with certification requirements established by the state of Texas and is consistent with national standards and empirical evidence on effective school leadership knowledge and skills.

-To this end, the program has the following unique features: a comprehensive academic leadership component that comprises five courses focused on the core domains of instruction (including mathematics, literacy, science, social studies and world languages) as well as special programs such as fine arts and special education, field-based projects (internship experiences) integrated throughout the program, courses and projects that mirror the cycle of a typical school year, a quarter system that enables students to complete the M.Ed. program in 13 months as part of a cohort model, and attention given to ensuring that all graduates have the knowledge and skills to evaluate the effectiveness of their leadership on the schools in which they serve.
+To this end, the program has the following unique features: a comprehensive academic leadership component that comprises five courses focused on the core domains of instruction (including mathematics, literacy, science, social studies and world languages) as well as special programs such as fine arts and special education. field-based projects (internship experiences) integrated throughout the program, courses and projects that mirror the cycle of a typical school year, a quarter system that enables students to complete the M.Ed. program in 13 months as part of a cohort model, and attention given to ensuring that all graduates have the knowledge and skills to evaluate the effectiveness of their leadership on the schools in which they serve.
 A significant emphasis is placed on preparing students to assess the evidentiary basis of different organizational and management models, education reform models, instructional programs and tools being considered for their respective schools, and implementation models and strategies to determine known or potential impact on student learning and achievement.
 Each course provides a context for the integration of this knowledge with the academic content being learned and applied.

-Admission Requirements.
 Admission is based on the following criteria:

 - 1. A baccalaureate degree from an accredited institution. - 2.
 A minimum undergraduate GPA of 3.000 (on a 4.000 scale).
 Applicants not meeting this requirement must provide proof of other qualifications, such as long-term experience or expertise in a related specialized field, as justification for consideration for admission. - 3.
-Scores from the verbal, quantitative and analytical writing sections of the GRE graduate school entry exam, taken within the last five years.
+The GRE graduate school entry exam is required for students who have an undergraduate GPA lower than 3.000.
+If needed, scores from the verbal, quantitative and analytical writing sections of the GRE, taken within the last five years.
 The institution code is 7464 for the Simmons School.
 For the GRE taken prior to August 1, 2011, preferred scores are 500 or higher for the quantitative reasoning section, 500 or higher for the verbal reasoning section, and 4.5 or higher for the analytical writing section.
-For the GRE taken after August 1, 2011, preferred scores are 144 or higher for the quantitative reasoning section, 153 or higher for the verbal reasoning section, and 4.5 or higher for the analytical writing section. - 4.
-A valid Texas teacher certification. - 5.
+For the GRE taken after August 1, 2011, preferred scores are 144 or higher for the quantitative reasoning section, 153 or higher for the verbal reasoning section and 4.5 or higher for the verbal reasoning secti - 4.
+A valid Texas teacher certification, if interested in principal certification. - 5.
 Two years' teaching experience in an accredited public, private or charter school. - 6.
 For applicants from countries where the predominant language is not English, official scores on the TOEFL English language proficiency test administered by the Educational Testing Service.
 The minimum score for admission is an 83 on the Internet-based test. - 7.
 Recommendations and evidence of a high degree of support from the school of employment. - 8.
 Evidence of leadership capacity and demonstration of a leadership role in the applicant's school.